 And this can affect the responses of your audience.

-It will also make it easy for them to analyze the options and choose which one best suits their opinion.
+It will also make it easy for them to check out the options and choose which one best suits their opinion.

 It also eliminates the desire to leave the questions blank and unanswered.